-No 'sustained' human-to-human transmission of bird flu, WHO saysApril 22nd, 2013 by Bill Savadove in Diseases, Conditions, Syndromes /
+No 'sustained' human-to-human transmission of bird flu, WHO saysApril 22, 2013 by Bill Savadove in Medicine & Health / Diseases, Conditions, Syndromes

 A top WHO influenza expert said Monday there was still no evidence H7N9 bird flu was spreading in a "sustained" way between people in China, despite the possibility some family members may have infected one another.